-A corporation may reserve the name it intends to use by filing an Application for Reservation of Name with the Secretary of State of the state in which it plans to incorporate (and paying an applicable fee - currently \$10 in New York and \$75 in Delaware).
-In New York, the filing will reserve a name for 60 days and may be extended twice (each time for an additional 60 days) upon written request to the Department of State and payment of an additional fee.
-In Delaware, the filing will reserve a name for 120 days and may be renewed for successive 120 day periods upon the submission of an additional filing to the Secretary of State and payment of an additional fee.
+A corporation may reserve the name it intends to use by filing an application with the Secretary of State of the state in which it plans to incorporate (and paying the applicable fee - currently \$20 in New York and \$75 in Delaware).
+In New York, the filing will reserve a name for 60 days and may be extended twice (each time for an additional 60 days) upon written request to the New York Department of State and payment of an additional fee.
+In Delaware, the filing will reserve a name for 120 days and may be renewed for successive 120 day periods upon the submission of an additional filing to the Delaware Secretary of State and payment of an additional fee.